PTCC Proposed Land Use Changes

 • Dedicated parkland: Some adjacent areas next to the PTCC are dedicated parkland.
 Amending these areas to allow for an attached hotel also requires approval of the electors.

 The future is in your hands.
 On Oct.
 17, 2026, residents will be asked to vote on proposed land use changes, which will help shape these lands for years to come.
-Review this page to read an FAQ and related materials.
-Please note we will be adding more documents to this page in the coming weeks and months, including visuals and concepts for review.
-A feedback form will go live on Tuesday, March 10.
+Review this page to read an FAQ and related materials, including information boards.

 The City is exploring land use changes that could allow a future hotel attached to the PTCC, if and when the time is right.